Virtualization-projects/ee-workshop/README.md

 Docker Enterprise 3.0 is the first Containers-as-a-Service platform to offer production-level support for the integrated management and security of both Linux and Windows Server Containers.
 It is also the first platform to support both Docker Swarm and Kubernetes orchestration.

 In this lab we'll use a Docker Enterprise 3.0 cluster.
-You will have an environment that is either Linux only, comprised of Windows and Linux nodes.
-We'll deploy both a Java web app on Linux and a multi-service application that includes both Windows and Linux components using Docker Swarm.
-Then we'll take a look at securing and scaling the application.
+You will have an environment that is either Linux only, or comprised of Windows and Linux nodes.
+We'll deploy both a Java web application on Linux and a multi-service application that includes both Windows and Linux components using Docker Swarm.
+Then, we'll take a look at securing and scaling the application.
 Finally, we will then deploy the app using Kubernetes.

-> **Difficulty**: Intermediate (assumes basic familiarity with Docker and Command Line) If you're looking for a basic introduction to Docker, check out [https://training.play-with-docker.com](https://training.play-with-docker.com)
+> **Difficulty**: **Intermediate** (assumes basic familiarity with Docker and Command Line) If you're looking for a basic introduction to Docker, check out [https://training.play-with-docker.com](https://training.play-with-docker.com)

-> **Time**: Approximately 75 minutes
+> **Workshop Time**: Approximately 75 minutes

 > **Introduction**:
 >	* [What is the Docker Platform](#intro1)